butterflyology/Neophasia/README.md

 or = Oregan (univoltine), 14
 wo = Woodfords (univoltine), 29

+History of commits:

-o 11 April 2015
-Initial commit of code and data
+1. 11 April 2015 - Initial commit of code and data

-o 25 April 2015
-Added data file for Procrustes ANOVA: nwo_43_re_measure.csv
+1. 25 April 2015 - Added data file for Procrustes ANOVA: nwo_43_re_measure.csv
 Also, the covariates file is:
 Neophasia_wings.csv

-o 27 April 2015
-Checked remeasured data for errors using MANOVA, nothing systematic found.
+1. 27 April 2015 - Checked remeasured data for errors using MANOVA, nothing systematic found.

-o 3 May 2015
+1. 3 May 2015 - Updated code to fit new version of Geomorph.